 With all the ways we can share our skills, free advice on private projects is rarely the best use of our limited free time.

-Do your homework: Research and read up on other people's projects.
-If your question isn't already answered, then ask it in a relevant place.
-You will get the help you need, and also help others by filling a 'gap' in the available public information.
-Everyone wins.
+Read up on other people's projects.
+If your question isn't already answered, then ask it.
+You get help, and also help others by filling a 'gap' in the available public information.

-We are sometimes available for pro-bono presentations or advice, e.g. in emergency shelters, public schools, or for charity events.
+We are sometimes available for pro-bono presentations or advice, e.g. for refugee camps, public schools, or charity events.
 Please tell us how your event serves an audience that could not attend a paying workshop on the same topic.